slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/5-PhD-Faculty-Malpractices.md

 </a>
 </p>

-Nick's only email to me happened to be about Israel-Gaza, for "More grief drop-in groups," forwarded directly to me on Halloween, but perhaps sent to everybody.
+Nick's only email to me happened to be about Israel-Gaza, for "More grief drop-in groups," forwarded directly to me on Halloween, but perhaps sent to everybody, and even to that, I replied, with a "Thank you."

 <!--